What Is a Circuit?

 Open Circuit

-In circuits, an open circuit is a closed loop that has been open in some manner, whether it be by removing or cutting a wire or conductor, removing a component from the circuit, or opening a switch (turning a switch off).
+An open circuit was a closed loop that has been open in some manner — whether it be by removing or cutting a wire or conductor, removing a component from the circuit, or opening a switch (turning a switch off).

-- Using our analogy of the racetrack, an open circuit would be equivalent to having a construction road crew come tear out a section of the road of the racetrack – if this were to happen, the race cars could not race – the race cars would not be able to move past the gap in the road.
+Using our analogy of the racetrack, an open circuit would be equivalent to having a construction road crew come tear out a section of the road of the racetrack.
+If that were to happen, the race cars could not race — the race cars would not be able to move past the gap in the road.

 Short Circuit